-A common question that surfaces in the mind of patients is: Should I choose a dental crown or a veneer?
+A common question that surfaces in the mind of patients is: "Should I choose a dental crown or a veneer"?
 Here are the answers you've been looking to get.

-For one, your teeth are damaged or decayed, exposing the dentine and pulp.
+For one, your teeth are damaged or decayed, exposing the dentin and pulp.
 Or they may be discoloured and worn out, with parts that have chipped off.
 For another, treatment is needed to protect these tiny but indispensable structures from wear and tear.

 What is a restoration?

 This is a procedure that brings a tooth back to its original state, or better.
 The dentist first prepares the work site by cutting away the damaged or decayed chipped tooth.
 Then he or she places material to cover over the exposed dentin and pulp.
 In smaller areas, this can be fixed with a filling.
 However, when the defect is larger, or for aesthetic reasons, either a veneer or a crown may be used.

 What are dental veneers?

 These are thin shells or laminate layers that are adhered to the tooth.
 Mostly done on the front surface for cosmetic reasons, they are effective when the dentin and pulp are not exposed.
 Veneers are custom-made to suit the shape, size, and colour (shade) of your natural neighbouring teeth.

 Dental veneers, whether made of a porcelain veneer or resin composite materials, are thin shells custom-made to cover only the front surface of the teeth.
 They are a popular choice for correcting cosmetic imperfections such as chipped teeth, misshapen teeth, or tooth discoloration.
 Composite veneers offer a more affordable option, while traditional porcelain veneers typically provide longer-lasting results with their natural appearance and durability.
 If you want no grinding down included, your doctor might recommend no-prep veneers.

 What are dental crowns/caps?